jessi-bit/Ombra/operational-semantics/README.md

 #### Closures

+The judgement  env |- e >> v means that the expression e has value v within the environment env.

 e0: a boolean `b` evaluates to the boolean value `b`
 e1: an identifier `x` evaluates to the value `env(x)` that it has in the current environment `env`
 e2: `λx.e` evaluates to the closure `clos(x, e, env)`